campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 Keystrokes to speak selection start, selection end or length, and Audio Position from anywhere in the main window.
 Keystrokes to move the focus to the selection start and selection end/length controls.
 Displays JAWS and Audacity hotkey help.
+The Audacity 2.0.3 Guide for JAWS users, by David Bailes, is accessible from the Audaccty keys help (JAWSKey+w).
 Speaks main window areas: Toolbars, Track Panel, and selection Bar, as focus moves between them.
 Speaks the toolbar name when focus moves from one toolbar to another.
 When focus is in the toolbars pressing CTRL+TAB and Shift+CTRL+TAB move to the first control on the next toolbar and the last control on the previous toolbar, respectively.